NicoleJaneway/ea-software-engineers/README.md

 - [Raise](http://github.com/raisenational/raise) - open-source fundraising and giving platform

+##### Research, modeling/prediction, and research impact

+- [The Unjournal](https://unjournal.org): organizes and funds public journal-independent feedback, rating, and evaluation of hosted papers and dynamically-presented research projects.
+We focus on quantitative work that informs global priorities, especially in economics, policy, and social science.
+We need software engineers to help us build our platforms (e.g., [our space on pubub](https://unjournal.pubpub.org/), our editorial management workflows (leveraging API tools), and integrate with other communications, meta-science, open-science, bibliometric, and prediction/estimation platforms and tools (e.g., potentially Plaudit, EA Forum, OSF.io, Squiggle, Metaculus, etc.).
+We're hiring contractors, and will have more contract work (and volunteer work) soon.

 ##### Multiple Cause Areas

 - [Advice for getting started in Open Source](https://gist.github.com/NicoleJaneway/45069ea3ec808c5507d0e69282976457)
 - [The Nonlinear Library](https://github.com/Nonlinear-EA/The-Nonlinear-Library) - automatically turns posts from the EA Forum, Alignment Forum, and LessWrong into a podcast you can listen to.
 [Read more](https://forum.effectivealtruism.org/posts/JTZTBienqWEAjGDRv/listen-to-more-ea-content-with-the-nonlinear-library).

 ## Contribute